8tracks/mysqlspdyimport/README.md

 3. Speed up imports by using concurrency and parallelism of go.

+## Assumptions

+* The insert queries do not conflict with each other.
+If you're importing into a table that requires unique records but your queries are not unique, this *could* cause problems.
+* Insert order does not matter.

 ## Install

 You'll need to setup go on your machine.
 Checkout http://golang.org/doc/install.